 Controlling an existing machine with MPF¶

-If you want to use MPF to write your own custom game code for an existing Williams or Stern pinball machine, you replace the original CPU board in the machine with a modern pinball controller board (called a hardware controller) such as a P-ROC or FAST Controller.
+If you want to use MPF to write your own custom game code for an existing Williams or Stern pinball machine, you replace the original CPU board in the machine with a modern pinball controller board (called a hardware controller) such as a P-ROC Controller (but not P3-Roc).
 That hardware controller interfaces with the existing machine’s driver boards to control the coils, lights, and DMD, and it provides a “bridge” (via USB) to a host computer running Python and the Mission Pinball Framework.

 |Williams / Bally / Midway WPC||X||X|